kimsQ/rc/docs/getting-started/flexbox.md

 ## What's included

-Flexbox support is available for a number of Bootstrap's components:
+Flexbox support is available for a number of Ratchet plus's components:

 - The entire grid system (mixins and predefined classes), which switch from `float`s to `display: flex;`.
 - Input groups, which move from `display: table;` to `display: flex;`.